luckypoem/moesocks/README.md

 * Shadowsocks compatible obfuscation can be turned on with the `-o` flag to make statistical analysis on packet length a bit more confusing.

+* You might want to run `moesocks` under some kind of a supervising daemon to auto restart the program if it crashes.
+Yes, it will likely to core dump after some random period of time.
+On the positive side, there is no memory leak!

 * See more options:

         moesocks --help